 I’ve watched my mom spend time in the kitchen canning over various years.
 The end result is always extremely tasty, and the jars always look beautiful.

 But the whole process isn’t really for me.
-I don’t like the thought of standing over the stove for hours, stirring, sanitizing the jars, doing dishes, dishes, and more dishes… all for one flavour of jam that you’ll probably get tired of in a month.
+I don’t like the thought of standing over the stove for hours, stirring, sanitizing the jars, doing dishes, dishes, and more dishes… all for one flavor of jam that you’ll probably get tired of in a month.

 Mom, you know I love your jam, and your chutney, and especially your pickles!

 But I just don’t have the patience.
 I enjoy my food most when the process of making it is quick, fun, and easy.
-Enter 30-minute jam!
+Enter a 30-minute jam!

 This jam takes 30 minutes.
 Literally.
 I timed myself.
 And those 30 minutes included constantly pushing the dog out of the kitchen, and running around grabbing props for photos.
 How did my mom do this with three children?

 Chia seeds are the magic ingredient here.

 Basically everything gets thrown in this one-pot until it thickens up.
 See?
 Easy.